adamtilson/adamtilson.github.io/lecture/lec-17/markdown.md

 ## Secant Method
 The Newton-Raphson method depended on computing the tangent of the function, using the first derivative.

-But what if we are unable to compute it?
+But what if we are unable to symbolically compute it?

 We may instead approximate the derivative as such: